igrek51/nuclear/docs/inspect.md

 inspect(str.split)
 ```

-### See function code
+### Review the code
-Look up the source code of a function to see how it works.
+Look up the source code of a function to see how it really works.

 ```python
 >>> from nuclear import inspect, CliBuilder